xiaoxianyu-office/mm/Mobs/Levels.md

 These options will automatically be applied to all mobs that are summoned into the game using MythicMobs' [Random Spawning](/[[databases/spawners/randomspawners).
 You can use the **UseWorldScaling: \[true/false\]** option on your randomspawn configurations to control whether mobs are supposed to be affected by world scaling.

-Note that world scaling options will never affect mobs in *VanillaMobs.yml* located in */MythicMobs/Mobs*.
-Vanilla overrides cannot be affected by world scaling at all.
-It will only work on custom mobs created in their own configuration files.
+> Note that world scaling options will never affect [Vanilla Overrides](Vanilla-Overrides) unless the `ScaleVanillaMobs` option for that world is set to `true`.